hyperledger/aries-rfcs/features/0037-present-proof/README.md

 The presentation preview may be indy-centric, as it assumes the inclusion of at most one credential per credential definition.
 In addition, it prescribes exactly four predicates and assumes mutual understanding of their semantics (e.g., could `">="` imply a lexicographic order for non-integer values, and if so, where to specify character collation algorithm?).

-Finally, the inclusion of non-revocation timestamps may be premature at the preview stage.
+Finally, the inclusion of non-revocation timestamps may become desirable at the preview stage; the standard as proposed does not accommodate such.

 ## Rationale and alternatives